ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # IANA Considerations {#IANA}
+All references to {{RFC4122}} in the IANA registries should be replaced with references to this document.
+References to {{RFC4122}} document's Section 4.1.2 should be updated to refer to this document's {{format}}.

 There is no update required to the IANA URN namespace registration {{URNNamespaces}} for UUID filed in {{RFC4122}}.

 Further, at this time the authors and working group have concluded that IANA is not required to track UUIDs used for identifying items such as versions, variants, namespaces, or hashspaces.

 # Security Considerations {#Security}